open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/process.md

 **type:** `process.middleware`

-**Description:** The single middleware instance which is monitored on the runtime in this process.
+**Description:** The single middleware instance which is monitored on this process.

 | Attribute  | Description  | Example  | Required |
 |---|---|---|--|